 Looking back now, I probably shouldn't have done it, but it was just gaining dust on my shelf.
 Still, it would have been nice to fire the thing up just once in a while, but I can't now.
 No point dwelling on the past though.
 This was my next phone, and look, it's another smartphone!
-I was really stuck in to my first smartphone before my Z400, i.e. the XDA Exec, which made me turn back to O2 again with the XDA Stellar.
+I was really stuck into my first smartphone before my Z400, i.e. the XDA Exec, which made me turn back to O2 again with the XDA Stellar.
 This device was a really high tech phone for the time.

 First of all, it was entirely 3G, it had a 3MP camera, a keyboard, but not like a tablet PC this time but a slide-out design.
 It also featured a smaller keyboard and was a smaller device, much like the smartphones of today.
 The keyboard was just the right size for my fingers to be able to type about 50WPM (I do about 115WPM and 125WPM on my desktop).
 This device featured Windows Mobile 6.0 and could later be upgraded to Windows Mobile 6.1.
-Again, this phone was not targeted at school-boys but at the professionals.
-However, this didn't put me off buying this.
+Again, this phone was not targeted at schoolboys but at professionals.
+However, this didn't put me off from buying this.
 The price per month went up, this time to £32.50 and the phone initially cost £200.
 This device actually had proper GPS, not even assisted, but proper GPS, which was rare on phones and PDAs alike at the time.
-Nowadays AGPS has totally destroyed the GPS market and so it is not even cost effective to include GPS in phones.
-This phone lasted the whole 18 month contract but was ready to be replaced with another smartphone.
+Nowadays AGPS has totally destroyed the GPS market and so it is not even cost-effective to include GPS in phones.
+This phone lasted the whole 18-month contract but was ready to be replaced with another smartphone.

 Apple iPhone 3GS - June 2009

 The iPhone had some very good features that Windows Mobile could never dream of.
 The multi-touch capacitive display was the thing that enticed me though.
-I loved the benefits of being able to zoom by pinch and rotate by pivot.
-I became an absolute fan boy throughout the 2 years I had the device and really dropped my support for Microsoft and decided to purchase an iMac computer and then later an iPad and an iPad 2.
+I loved the benefits of being able to zoom by pinch and rotate by a pivot.
+I became an absolute fanboy throughout the 2 years I had the device and really dropped my support for Microsoft and decided to purchase an iMac computer and then later an iPad and an iPad 2.

 But, when my phone contract was coming to its end with the iPhone, I started to really get hacked at Apple.
 Plans to release the iPhone 5 at the usual June/July period had been cancelled and Apple had started trying to claim patents on nearly every viable piece of technology they could.
-Microsoft and Google have now been left to compete with a company who is trying to obtain exclusive rights to an on screen keyboard among other things.
-So now I was in a dilemma as to whether to support Apple again or to drop my fan-boy attitude that I gained.
+Microsoft and Google have now been left to compete with a company that is trying to obtain exclusive rights to an on-screen keyboard among other things.
+So now I was in a dilemma as to whether to support Apple again or to drop the fan-boy attitude that I gained.
 The market is also almost dominated by the Apple iPhone now and I have decided to opt for a different market.
 My next phone shows the position I've taken as of just now.